opalmedapps/opal-app/THIRDPARTY.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-### Notes

-We use the extended long-term support version provided by HeroDevs (paid service).

 ## angular-dynamic-locale